 History of the Smart Campaign

 In response to a strongly recognized need to assure safe and responsible treatment of their clients, microfinance industry leaders from around the world came together in 2008 to agree on a set of Client Protection Principles to guide the microfinance industry.
 They recognized that when financial services are delivered in accord with the principles, clients are enabled to use financial services well and providers build a foundation for healthy operation for years to come.
 To put the principles into action, the Smart Campaign was launched in October 2009.
-Today it is a global effort with over 3,800 signatories, a wealth of tools and resources and an ambitious action agenda.
+Today it is a global effort with over 4,200 signatories, a wealth of tools and resources and an ambitious action agenda, and 18 institutions that are Smart Certified in client protection.
 It is changing the way microfinance institutions protect their clients.

 Microfinance institutions, microfinance support organizations, investors, donors, and individual industry professionals have signed up with the Smart Campaign representing over 130 countries.
 The Smart Campaign has endorsements from over 1,000 microfinance institutions serving more than 40 million clients.